jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (7) In this section, records includes—
   (a) books of account (whether contained in a manual, mechanical, or electronic format) recording receipts or payments or income or expenditure:
   (b) vouchers, bank statements, invoices, receipts, and such other documents as are necessary to verify the entries in the books of account referred to in paragraph (a):
-  (c) accounts (whether contained in a manual, mechanical, or electronic format) to be maintained under the imputation rules, the FDP rules, or section OA 3 for accounts under subparts OE and OJ, of the Income Tax Act 2007, and any statement to be retained under section 31 or 71 of this Act:
+  (c) accounts (whether contained in a manual, mechanical, or electronic format) to be maintained under the imputation rules, or section OA 3 for accounts under subpart OE, of the Income Tax Act 2007, and any statement to be retained under section 31 of this Act:
   (d) in the case of a foreign trust, other than for the period for which section 59C(3) applies,—
     (i)
     (ii)